tsuijonathan/machine-learning-project/README.md

 - Gradient Boosting
 - XGBoost (eXtreme Gradient Boosting) -> you have to pip install xgboost to run the notebook

+The XGBoost model had the best performance with R2 score of 0.97.

 ## Findings and insights
 By leveraging Machine Learning techniques, we could develop a price prediction model to assist the airline in setting ticket prices.
 Additionally, the Exploratory Data Analysis (EDA) provided valuable insights into the most significant factors influencing flight prices.